aws-samples/serverless-gif-generator/README.md

 ├── README.MD              <-- This instructions file
-├── backend                <-- Source code for the backend application ├── frontend               <-- Source code for the Vue.js frontend application ├── simulator              <-- Application to generate data for testing
+├── backend                <-- Source code for the backend application ├── frontend               <-- Source code for the Vue.js frontend application ├── server-example         <-- Server-based version for comparison
 ```

 ## Requirements